This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 You can see the entire repository here.

-Make sure you have Node installed.
-We'll be using Vite to create the basic template for the React app.
+First, ensure you have Node installed.
+We'll be using Vite to create the basic template for the React app:

 You should see something running at http://localhost:5173/.

-This tutorial will focus only on the code we wrote in App.jsx, the main body of the application.
-We did make some other tweaks for styling and streamlining as well, so if you'd like to see those, see the full GitHub repository containing this project here.
-The README has notes for running it locally as well.
+Please note: This tutorial will focus only on the code we wrote in App.jsx, the main body of the application.
+In addition to the code described here, we made some other tweaks for styling and streamlining purposes.
+In order to see those, visit the full GitHub repository containing this project here.
+The README also includes notes for running the project locally.

-We're going to go through the file line-by-line, to see everything together - check out the repo or scroll to the bottom.
+This tutorial will review the file line by line.
+In order to see everything together check out the repo or scroll to the bottom of this page.

 Building the Visualization

-Since Vite gives you templated content for App.jsx, your first step is to delete the entire contents of the file.
-We'll be replacing it with the code below.
+Seeing as Vite provides templated content for App.jsx, the first step is to delete the entire contents of the provided file.
+The default content will be replaced with the code below.

 Imports

 At the top of your file, add the necessary imports.
-We need the useEffect and useState, two React hooks, as well as the Treemap visualization from D3Plus.
+We need the useEffect and useState, two React hooks, and the Treemap visualization from D3Plus.

 import { useEffect, useState } from "react";